ALBERTS, Johannes ()

 WOOD, Beatrice (1893-1998)

 ZAYAS, Marius de (1880-1961)

+Marius de Zayas arrived in New York in 1907 and within two years was exhibiting at Alfred Stieglitz's Fifth Avenue gallery, '291'.
+De Zayas arranged Pablo Picasso's first United States exhibition, held in 1911, and an exhibition of African sculpture at the same gallery in 1914.
 In 1915 De Zayas and writers Paul Haviland and Agnes Ernst Meyer publish the first issue of 291.
 The same year, De Zayas opens The Modern Gallery, a commercial venture financed by Picabia, Haviland, and Eugene Meyer.
 In 1919, with the financial backing of Walter Arensberg De Zayas opened his own gallery, the De Zayas Gallery.
 This will prompt, in 1920, the creation of the Société Anonyme founded by Katherine Dreier, Man Ray, and Marcel Duchamp with the purpose to build its own permanent collection of international modern art.
 De Zayas remained faithful to Dada until de end.
 In 1923, when many have left Dada, he will associate with Picabia and Paul de Massot in 'La pomme de pin' to continue Dada as a secret society faithful to its true origins.

 ZDANEVICH, Ilia (See ILIAZD)